stringparser/gulp-runtime/docs/README.md

 - If those tasks are defined they will run in __parallel__
 - If there is more than one instance with `repl: true` the REPL will go through them and run the first task that matched one of those tasks
-- If one or more of those tasks is not defined there will be a warning and none of the tasks will run for that instance of any of the other ones
+- If one or more of those tasks is not defined there will be a warning and none of the tasks will run for that instance of any of the other ones.

-## instances

-Exactly, instances.
-That means that you can split builds into instances within the same process and run them separately.
-Which is a bit better than taking care of naming or spin another process to run them separated.
-This is also better for performance since all of the modules that may be used by other build can be reused.

-The down side is that the REPL will run the first matching task from those instances that use a REPL.

 <!-- links -->